shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/getting-started.md

 A real example of a pipe can be found [here](https://github.com/pipehub/sample).

 ## Running
+### From source
+> Please, note that this project is at constant evolution, the master branch may be broken or the provided examples may be different.
+For a more accurate documentation access https://pipehub.io/docs/next/introduction.
+>
+> If you want a stable build, take a look at the Docker section.

 First, create a config file:
 ```bash
 cp cmd/pipehub/pipehub/pipehub.sample.hcl cmd/pipehub/pipehub/pipehub.hcl